Procurement

 Technology is the backbone of both sourcing and procurement, but the tools they rely on reflect their different objectives.
 Sourcing tools focus on discovery, evaluation, and negotiation, while procurement tools emphasize execution, compliance, and lifecycle management.

-Tools for Procurement
+Sourcing Tools vs Procurement Tools

 Bridging the Gap with Spendflo